fadiTS/ElectronJS/README.md

-# electron - TODO APP
+# Electron - TODO APP

 **Compile Vue app using electron and electron-packager with OS-specific bundles.**